-As humans, we lose our baby teeth when we are young, and then keep our adult teeth (as long as we look after them well!)
+As humans, we lose our baby teeth when we are young, and then keep our adult teeth (provided we look after them !)
 But what about cats, do their teeth fall out?
 And is it normal to see a cat losing teeth, or might there be something serious going on?

 Why do cats lose their teeth?

 Cat teeth may fall out for a number of reasons.
 Kittens will naturally lose their baby teeth as they grow, which is a natural process that should not warrant any concern.
 But adults can also lose their teeth due to physical trauma or as a consequence of poor dental hygiene, which can result in severe complications such as periodontal disease.

 1. Kittens lose their baby teeth

-The full set of adult teeth that come through at 6 months will need to last your cat the rest of their life, so it’s important to make sure the teeth and gums stay as healthy as possible.
+The full set of adult teeth that come through after 6 months will need to last your cat the rest of its life, so it is important to make sure the teeth and gums stay as healthy as possible.
 Scroll down a bit further into this article to find some valuable tips that will help you make sure your kitty’s oral health remains top-notch.

 2. Dental disease

 3. The tooth has become damaged

 Aside from poor dental hygiene, teeth may also fall out because they are damaged.
 This can either be through an external trauma like a run-in with a motor vehicle or a fall from a height.
 It could also be due to disruption of the tooth socket from a nearby tumor, abscess, or another process.